aardev14/Pesto/README.md

 # Pesto 1.0.0
 ## What Is Pesto?
 Pesto is a secure password strength estimator blending features from Zxcvbn and Azure AD Password Protection used for sensitive applications that require mutable data structures.
 Pesto was developed in C# for .NET applications, but can easily be coded in other programming languages.
-Pesto is just a password strength estimator, so you will need to implement your own virtual keyboard and call the evaluate function on key press events.
+Pesto is just a password strength estimator (for now), so you will need to implement your own virtual keyboard and call the evaluate function on key press events.

 ## The Legend of Pesto
 <p align="justify">